Mille-feuille: United Kingdom

-In the United Kingdom, the pastry is most often called a vanilla slice, cream slice, or a custard slice, but can, on occasion, be named mille-feuille or Napoleon on branded products.
+In the United Kingdom, the pastry is most often called a vanilla slice, cream slice.
+However a custard slice which is often confused with only has a layer of pastry at the bottom and top (which is usually decorated with icing or fruit and icing sugar or all 3, but can, on occasion, be named mille-feuille or Napoleon on branded products.
 It is common in the UK to only use two slices of pastry with a single, thick layer of filling between them, and the filling may be pastry cream or sometimes whipped cream.

 United States

 In the United States, the pastry is most often called a Napoleon.
 It typically includes three layers of pastry, is filled with pastry cream, and is glazed with icing sugar in a feathered or marbled pattern.